 - Create an eye-catching subject line (for outreach emails)

 - Identify with their audience’s goals

 Micro-influencers are one of the main trends of Instagram marketing these days.
 Learning how to work with them can greatly help businesses.
 Also, being a micro-influencer can be a valuable experience too.
 So, don’t miss this opportunity.

 Start your micro influencer marketing campaign to increase conversion rates, achieve a more focused audience, and connect with a particular target market.

 Recall to use Ainfluencer for your influencer marketing campaign to make it easier and more successful!

 About the author

-Owain Williams is the founder of MAKE IT MANA an influencer, content and social marketing agency based in the UK.
+Owain Williams is the founder of MAKE IT MANA, an influencer, content, and social marketing agency based in the UK.
 Owain is a thought leader in the influencer marketing space with extensive experience in speaking and writing about the topic.
-His agency works with a variety of businesses, helping them set strategies and execute powerful influencer marketing campaigns.
+His agency works with various businesses, helping them set strategies and execute powerful influencer marketing campaigns.

 Need some influencer marketing support?
 Get in touch direct: [email protected]